binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 This is where [A9 (Using Components with Known Vulnerabilities)](https://www.owasp.org/index.php/Top_10_2013-A9-Using_Components_with_Known_Vulnerabilities) of the 2013 OWASP Top 10 comes in.

 We are consuming far more free and open source libraries than we have ever before.
-Much of the code we're pulling into out projects is never intentionally used, but is still adding surface area for attack.
+Much of the code we are pulling into out projects is never intentionally used, but is still adding surface area for attack.
 Much of it:

-* Is not tested (for what it should do and what it shouldn't do)
+* Is not tested (for what it should do and what it should not do)
 * Is not reviewed evaluated
 * Is created by amateurs that could and do include vulnerabilities
 * Does not undergo the same requirement analysis, defining the scope, acceptance criteria, test conditions and sign off by a development team and product owner.

 Many vulnerabilities can hide in these external dependencies.
-It's not just one attack vector anymore, it provides the opportunity for many vulnerabilities to be sitting waiting to be exploited.
-If you don't find and deal with them, I can assure you, someone else will.
+It is not just one attack vector any more, it provides the opportunity for many vulnerabilities to be sitting waiting to be exploited.
+If you do not find and deal with them, I can assure you, someone else will.

 See Justin Searls [talk](http://blog.testdouble.com/posts/2014-12-02-the-social-coding-contract.html) on consuming all the open source.

 ## 3. SSM Countermeasures

 * [MS Application Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_008)

+### Lack of Visibility

+_Todo_

 ### Lack of Input Sanitisation {#web-applications-countermeasures-lack-of-input-sanitisation}
 ![](images/ThreatTags/PreventionAVERAGE.png)